 Keystone’s canned turkey gives more protein per serving than its canned chicken (14g compared to 12g).
 It’s pricey for a tin of meat, but you get large chunks of meat with very little fat.

 There’s a reason athletes and bodybuilders love their steak — it packs the most protein per serving of any meat.
 It’s also a great source of iron and B12.
 Unfortunately, beef is also one of the most expensive meats and can be high in fat.

 Best Canned Beef: Keystone Meats All Natural Canned Beef

 There aren’t many options on the market if you’re looking for pure, unadulterated canned beef.
 Aside from Survival Cave, Keystone is the other top brand.

 You’ll find just beef, water, and salt in the can, and though you may find the fat residue unappealing when you open it, the meat inside is good, if a little salty.

 Best Corned Beef: Libby’s Corned Beef

 Technically, you can eat corned beef cold — if you can close your mind to the fact that it looks and smells like dog food.
 A much better option is to fry it up on its own or with potatoes and eggs.

 Corned beef is cheap and a good source of protein and calories, but it’s also very high in sodium and fat.

 The main criticism of Libby’s corned beef is that the key mechanism to get into the cans often breaks, so make sure you have a can opener to hand.
 Or check out these methods of opening a can without a can opener!

 Another good source of protein, pork offers the most variety in canned meat.
 From pulled pork to bacon, sausages, and ham, there’s no excuse for getting bored.

 However, the more processed the meat, the less healthy it’s likely to be — pork is the primary ingredient in many of the “mystery meats” listed below.

 This can is packed with bacon slices that can be eaten cold or heated up.
-It’s expensive and contains sodium nitrite, but it hits the spot as an occasional treat.
+It’s very expensive and contains sodium nitrite, but it hits the spot as an occasional treat.